 - Required: Scientific Calculator (with log, ln, sin, cos and tan).
 Suggested TI-30XIIS.
 They are inexpensive and user friendly.
-Graphing calculators as well as phone calculators are not allowed.
-There will be some assignments, quizzes and exams where you are not allowed to use any calculator.
-Calculator usage will be determined by the instructor. - Required: Large 3-ring binder, dividers, notebook paper, graph paper (available to print on blackboard), hole punch, pencils, and erasers. - Required: Printed Notes.
+Graphing calculators as well as phone calculator are not allowed.
+There will be some assignments, quizzes and exams where you are not allowed to use any calculator. - Required: Large 3-ring binder, dividers, notebook paper, graph paper (available to print on blackboard), hole punch, pencils, and erasers. - Required: Printed Notes.
 A blank copy of the notes will be posted on Blackboard and you will be expected to print them and have them in class.
 You are expected to fill them out during class.
 If you miss class for any reason, you will need to watch the notes video on Blackboard and fill in out the notes handout.
 Your completed notes will be a requirement in the binder check. - Warning: Do not expect your instructor to have supplies for you to borrow.

 Attendance: The instructor maintains records of the student's attendance and submission of assignments throughout the semester.
 The student is expected to attend at least eighty percent (80%) of the total class meetings and submit at least eighty percent (80%) of the total class assignments to have the best chance of success.
 If you fail to complete and turn in an assignment (for any reason) by the specified date and time, then it will count against your 80%.
 For this class, if the number of assignments (including assignments and tests) you fail to turn in goes over six, you will be dropped from the class with either an X (if you exceed that number before the drop date) or an F (if you exceed that number after the drop date).
-If your number of absences goes above six, you will be dropped from the class attendance may be taken at any time during the class period, so please do not be late or leave early.
-Leaving early and/or being tardy will be considered $\frac{1}{2}$ absence.
+If your number of absences goes above six, you will be dropped from the class with either an X (if you exceed that number before the drop date) or an F (if you exceed that number after the drop date).
+Class attendance may be taken at any time during the class period, so please do not be late or leave early.
+Leaving early and/or being tardy will be considered 1⁄2 absence.